thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 - Automatically generate part of that documentation page from the values found in the future work front matter sections.
 - Have the tool that generates the central data file, also do sanity checking on the data and fail the build for invalid values.
 - Cap the number of tags / skills a document can contain and fail the build if it goes over that max.
 Ten skill and ten tags should be enough.

+## Optional Nice to Have Tasks

+- Put the structured front-matter into the future-work/subpage documents so you can see who's working on them, the size, without having to go to the table widget.
+- Link to the table widget from each future work sub-page.

 # Drawbacks